East Park, Wolverhampton

-Current facilities include football pitches, tennis courts, children's playgrounds, cycle speedway, fitness and exercise equipment alongside gardens, walkways and flower beds.
+Current facilities include football pitches, tennis courts, children's playgrounds, cycle speedway, fitness and exercise equipment alongside gardens, walkways and flower beds..
+The playground underwent a £630,000 complete renovation in 2023, adding a new splash park and play equipment.

 Once a year, the Wolvestock4life festival takes place.
 It has been hosted by East park for over ten years and annually brings in over 4,000 people.
 The festival, now in its 14th year, is the largest free-to-enter festival in the United Kingdom.
 It has no longer free since 2013.

 A Lottery grant of £981,000 was granted in December 2011 to stabilize the aforementioned coal mines and refurbish the park's facilities, including the clock tower.